Need help with affiliate marketing strategy and unsure which top strategies to try first?

 - What needs or problems exist in your niche

 - What you can do to help

 This will help narrow down what kind of content to create and where to focus your efforts.

-Many think of using platforms like Twitter and sending out generic tweets with affiliate links as affiliate marketing.
+Many think of using platforms like Twitter and sending out generic tweets with affiliate links as an affiliate marketing strategy.

 A Tweet with an affiliate link is not likely to generate any sales.
 A video course that is truly informative and mentions X product as a helpful tool is highly likely to yield better results.
 The Internet as a whole has become more savvy in avoiding links that exist for the sole purpose of making a quick buck.

 The theory of affiliate marketing is simple.
 Yet many people attempt it and do not see immediate results.
 Context is everything, and affiliates should be advocates for the products they recommend if they want to perform well.

 An affiliate is essentially a salesperson for the product they are recommending.
 In one way or another, affiliates are helping prospective customers learn about products and make buying decisions.
 The commission is earned in bringing customers to the company that they would not have gained without the affiliate.

 A great example of educational content in action is popular affiliate marketer, Pat Flynn.
 Smart Passive Income examines how he leads readers to his affiliate content.
 As you read, you’ll realize this is not his primary objective.

 Pat’s goal is to educate people.
 Educating audiences can be a very lucrative strategy for affiliate marketing.